p4lang/behavioral-model/docs/simple_switch.md

     // There are no special primitive actions built in to simple_switch
     // for you to call to do this -- use a normal P4_16 assignment
     // statement, or P4_14 `modify_field()` primitive action.
-    Make 0 or more copies of the packet based upon the list of (egress_port, egress_rid) values configured by the control plane for the mcast_grp value.
+    Make 0 or more copies of the packet (including all metadata) based upon the list of (egress_port, egress_rid) values configured by the control plane for the mcast_grp value.
 Enqueue each one in the appropriate packet buffer queue.
 The instance_type of each will be